jeangougou/jeangougou.github.io/_posts/2016-01-14-how-to-read-a-book-with-ddd.md

 categories: architecture design
 description: "differences between a vanilla Domain Driven Design (DDD) and Event Sourcing (ES) from a persistence layer perspective"
 published: true
+tags:
+- ddd
 ---

 ### Wait, what's DDD again ?

 This article requires familiarity with DDD concepts.

 Let's start with defining what DDD (domain driven design) is not: